 - Any controversy or claim arising out of or relating to this Agreement, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, and judgment on the award rendered by the arbitrators may be entered in any court having jurisdiction thereof.
-The parties agree that place of arbitration shall be Naples, Florida and the parties shall irrevocably submit to the exclusive jurisdiction of the arbitration panel in Naples, Florida for the purpose of hearing and determining any dispute arising out of this Agreement.
+The parties agree that place of arbitration shall be Tampa, Florida and the parties shall irrevocably submit to the exclusive jurisdiction of the arbitration panel in Tampa, Florida for the purpose of hearing and determining any dispute arising out of this Agreement.
 The number of arbitrators shall be three.
 Each party shall select an arbitrator within ten days of commencement of the arbitration and the two designated arbitrators shall select a third neutral arbitrator within ten days of their selection if the parties cannot agree on a third arbitrator.
 All decisions issued by the arbitrators shall be final and binding.

 - In the event that after movement and delivery of freight, the ultimate obligor for payment of freight charges and fees become bankrupt or for any reason defaults on its obligation to pay freight charges and fees which BROKER had already paid to CARRIER, CARRIER agrees that all its right, title, and interest in such charges and fees shall be, and hereby are, transferred and assigned to BROKER for the purposes of collection and recovery from the responsible party(s).